kestra-io/docs/docs/developer-guide/conditions/README.md

 ---
 # Conditions

-Conditions are used in [Triggers](../triggers) & [Listeners](../listeners) in order to limit the cases in which a task/execution is triggered.
+Conditions are used in [Triggers](../triggers) and [Listeners](../listeners) to limit the cases in which a task/execution is triggered.
 For example:
-* you can limit the listeners to only a specified status,
+* you can limit a listener to only a specified status,
-* you can limit triggers to specified namespace prefix.
+* you can limit a trigger to a specific namespace prefix.
 * ....

-You can pass a list of conditions, in this case all the conditions must match to enable the current action.
+You can pass a list of conditions, in this case, all the conditions must match to enable the current action.

 Available conditions include: